ld4mbse/magicdrawsysml2rdf/readme.md

 especially useful when you use a <a href="#target">remote rdf store server target</a>
 because the ID of the meta-resource is the one that is always used to set the
 <code>Slug</code> header value.
 In other words, with this property you can control
-the final URI that your data will have in a remote location.</p></li>
+the final URL that your data will have in a remote location.</p></li>
 <li><h3>Adding custom namespaces/prefixes</h3>
 <code>magicdrawsysml2rdf</code>
 <a href="#knownPrefixes">knows several namespaces/prefixes</a> you can use to